Medicine Tips for Seniors

 Develop a system for keeping track of your medications.
 For instance, you can start your day by sorting your medications into separate dishes, one for morning pills and one for evening pills.
 (Your physician may have pill-sorting trays that he or she can recommend.)
 You can also try turning your medicine bottle upside down every time you take a pill.
 It's an easy reminder that you've already taken that medicine.

 Always keep taking a drug until your doctor says it's time to quit.
+(Tell your doctor if you are having any unusual side effects.)
 Stopping when you "feel better" can lead to unforeseen complications.

 Check the expiration dates on your medicine bottles and throw out anything that's past its prime.